civicinfo/votebymail/oregon.md

 #### Absentee/Mail-in eligibility
 Oregon votes by mail.
-All voters will be mailed a ballot.
+All registered voters will be mailed a ballot.

 #### How to return absentee/mail-in ballot